Skip to main content

 © Sam Rose / whatifyoujustleaveit.info

-The Rewilding Innovation Fund’s aim is to help remove barriers to rewilding across Britain, whether the project is at the early planning stages or is looking to take it one step wilder.
+The Rewilding Innovation Fund aims to remove barriers to rewilding across Britain.
+Whether your site or project is in the early planning stages or looking to try out a new approach, you can apply.

 rewilding projects funded so far